milo-sobral/NeurophFramework/README.md

 If you you are interested in joining the development, or contributing in any other way, feel free to contact us at sevarac@gmail.com.
 If you have developed something based on Neuroph and you wish to share that with others, send us your code.

-### What can neural networks be used for?
+### What are neural networks and what can they be used for?

+According to *The Biological Paradigm* by R. Rojas (http://page.mi.fu-berlin.de/rojas/neural/chapter/K1.pdf), Artificial neural networks, also known as neural networks, are "an attempt at modeling the information processing capabilities of nervous systems" or animals.
 Neural networks can be used for various tasks like classification, recognition, prediction, function approximation, and modelling.
 Typical tasks are image, fingerprint or face recognition, stock prediction, pattern classification etc.

 ### Requirements to use Neuroph